 Students can contact the Dean of Students Office for guidance in navigating a complaint or concern.
 The Dean of Students Office provides assistance to students by listening to students’ concerns, discussing options, going over policies, and connecting students to appropriate resources.
 The Dean of Students Office promotes students’ agency and empowerment throughout the complaint process and works to ensure that students receive fair and equitable consideration.

-Students can submit a request for assistance in navigating a concern, issue, complaint or grievance by completing a Complaint Form.
+Students can submit a request for assistance in navigating a concern, issue, complaint or grievance by submitting completing a Complaint Form.

 UW System Anonymous Hotline